 The Behavior Concerns Advice Line is a phone-in service that provides The University of Texas at Austin's faculty, students, and staff an opportunity to discuss their concerns about another individual's behavior.
 This service is a partnership among the Office of the Dean of Students, the Counseling and Mental Health Center (CMHC), the Employee Assistance Program (EAP) and The University of Texas Police Department (UTPD).

 Trained staff members will assist the caller in exploring available options and strategies.
-They will also provide appropriate guidance and resource referrals to address the particular situation. www.utexas.edu/safety/bcal or 512-232-5050
+They will also provide appropriate guidance and resource referrals to address the particular situation.
+Visit www.utexas.edu/safety/bcal or call 512-232-5050.

 Almost Grown: Launching Your Child from High School to College by Patricia Pasick